 Most divorces in Texas are granted on the no-fault grounds of insupportability.
+Insupportability simply means incompatibility; in other words, the parties are no longer compatible.
 The Texas Family Code provides that a court may grant a divorce without regard to fault if “the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation."
-Insupportability simply means incompatibility.
-It does not mean one spouse has failed to support the other financially.

 To grant a divorce on the no-fault grounds of insupportability, proof that one spouse was at fault in the break of the marriage is not required.
 Testimony by one spouse at the final hearing that “the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation" is all that is required.

 No defense to a petition for divorce based on insupportability exists under Texas law and there is no legal duty to reconcile.
 If either spouse wants a divorce, it will be granted by the court no matter how much the other spouse might protest.
 There is no requirement that the spouse requesting the divorce explain the nature of the conflict of personalities, how long such conflict has lasted, or who is at fault in creating the conflict.

 In addition to the no-fault grounds of insupportability, the Texas Family Code lists six fault grounds for divorce, which are: